MilosRasic98/OpenHRStrap/README.md

 ![MWI](https://github.com/MilosRasic98/OpenHRStrap/blob/main/Pictures/Figures/Fig8_MWIECG.png)

 ##### INT Peaks
-Running the peak detection algorithm on a signal with not too much noise, we will usually grab all of the R peaks, some T waves and a few noise peaks.
+Running the peak detection algorithm on a signal with not too much noise, we will usually grab all of the R peaks, some T waves, and a few noise peaks.
 Example of that below.

 ![INT Peaks](https://github.com/MilosRasic98/OpenHRStrap/blob/main/Pictures/Figures/Fig9_IntPeaks.png)